 1.6.
 Xavi

-Xavi is the La Liga team Barcelona’s manager and a former professional football player from Spain.
+Xavi is the La Liga team manager in Barcelona and a former professional football player from Spain.
 As one of the greatest midfielders of all time, their vision, passing, ball retention, and placement were legendary.

 Barcelona won the 1998-99 La Liga Championship in his first season with the team.
-Over the next seasons, Xavi’s playing time rapidly grew, and he was an important team player when it won the 2004-05 La Liga Championship.
+Over the following seasons, Xavi’s playing time rapidly grew, and he was a critical team player when it won the 2004-05 La Liga Championship.

-With the help of Xavi’s significant contribution, the national team of Spain won FIFA World Cup in 2010, as well as UEFA Euro 2008 and UEFA Euro 2012.
+With the help of Xavi’s significant contribution, Spain’s national team won the FIFA World Cup in 2010, UEFA Euro 2008 and UEFA Euro 2012.
 From 2008 through 2011, he took home the IFFHS World’s Best Playmaker honour four times in a row.
-After Spain was eliminated from the 2014 FIFA World Cup, Xavi declared his retirement from playing for his country.
+After Spain was eliminated from the 2014 FIFA World Cup, Xavi declared retirement from playing for his country.

-He turned to coach after retiring, and he was appointed manager of the Qatar Stars League team Al Sadd in May, 2019.
+He turned to coaching after retiring and was appointed manager of the Qatar Stars League team Al Sadd in May 2019.

 2. Famous Spanish Chefs